How to Use Offset in Cricut Design Space to Create Layers and Shadows!

 Offsets have a lot of potential!
 Here are just a few ideas of how you can use an offset or inset in your designs.

 - Print then cuts such as stickers or labels – before you flatten a design for print then cut try creating a large offset so that your sticker or label has a perfect silhouette cut around it!
-Wondering what a Print Then Cut is?
-Find out here!
+Learn more about Print Then Cut!

 - Use offset to create a layer behind text on cards or when layering vinyl/iron-on.
 Anytime text is a struggle to read an offset can fix that!